worldamazing/plan/docs/overview.md

 ## Updates
 > Significant updates are listed below, minor tweaks can be found in the git history.
 All dates in YYYY-MM-DD format.
+- **2025-07-15**: Merged in the "Step 2" funding document, slimmed overview Step 2 section, and added section on the GI as a monolith
 - **2025-07-14**: Merged the "Step 1: Global Discussion" and "Step 3: Implementation" documents into the main overview, added subsection in Government on Clarity Nodes
 - **2025-07-11**: Added section detailing transition plans for housing, education, healthcare, and more, including upcoming updates
 - **2025-07-03**: Merged sections from benefits document into benefits section